 In certain cases, business assets are not dutiable unless they are included with transactions involving other types of dutiable property.
 Find out more about transfer duty on business assets.

 Assessing transfers of business assets

+- Enter the value of the business goodwill and intellectual property.
+These amounts must be included as part of the consideration or unencumbered value.
 If GST is payable under the business contract as part of, or in addition to, the stated consideration, then you will assess duty on the total (including GST).